-Activity by Lynn Closway
+Activity by closway

 SCOTTSDALE, Ariz. – A simple treatment that involves transplanting healthy feces into a patient suffering from a debilitating and sometimes deadly infection of the colon called Clostridium difficile, or C. diff, is continuing to show significant promise, according to researchers at Mayo Clinic in Arizona.

 VIDEO ALERT:: To view videos of a patient and physician discussing fecal transplantation, visit the Mayo Clinic News Network

 Called a fecal transplant, the stool of a healthy patient is directly transplanted into the colon of a C. diff patient to replenish the normal bacteria in the colon.
 C. diff infections typically happen following repeated doses of antibiotics, causing the healthy bacteria in the colon to be killed off.
 That is when infection can occur, and patients often experience severe bouts of diarrhea that over time can be life-threatening.
 C. diff is one of the most common hospital-acquired infections.

 As reported in the August 2013 edition of Mayo Clinic Proceedings, in a two-year study between January 2011 and January 2013, 31 patients with two or more episodes of recurring C. diff were treated with a fecal transplant at Mayo Clinic.

 Eighty-seven percent of those patients experienced relief within one week.
 No serious adverse events directly related to the fecal transplant were reported.
 Improvement or resolution of their diarrhea occurred in 97 percent of the patients.